CITL-DT

-CITL-DT (channel 4) is a CTV-affiliated television station in Lloydminster, a city located on the border of the Canadian provinces of Alberta and Saskatchewan.
-It is owned by Stingray Radio alongside Citytv affiliate CKSA-DT (channel 2).
-Both stations share studios at 50 Street and 51 Avenue on the Alberta side of Lloydminster, while CITL-DT's transmitter is located near Highway 17 and Township Road 512, near the Saskatchewan provincial line.
+CITL-DT (channel 4) was a CTV-affiliated television station in Lloydminster, a city located on the border of the Canadian provinces of Alberta and Saskatchewan.
+It was owned by Stingray Radio alongside Citytv affiliate CKSA-DT (channel 2).
+The two stations shared studios at 50 Street and 51 Avenue on the Alberta side of Lloydminster; CITL-DT's transmitter was located near Highway 17 and Township Road 512, near the Saskatchewan provincial line.

 History

 The station first signed on the air on July 28, 1976, and has been a CTV affiliate since its sign-on.
 CITL, along with their sister station CKSA, were acquired by Newcap Broadcasting in 2005 from their former owner, Midwest Television.

-Prior to the August 31, 2011 digital transition, CITL had rebroadcast transmitters in Wainwright, Provost, Bonnyville, Meadow Lake and Alcot Trail.
-The station's main transmitter was required to participate in the digital transition, but Newcap also decided to shut its other transmitters, other than Alcot Lake's, on the same date, though there was no requirement to shut down or convert any of these other transmitters to digital.
+Prior to the August 31, 2011, digital transition, CITL had rebroadcast transmitters in Wainwright, Provost, Bonnyville, Meadow Lake and Alcot Trail.
+The station's main transmitter was required to participate in the digital transition, but Newcap also decided to shut its other transmitters, other than Alcot Trail's, on the same date, though there was no requirement to shut down or convert any of these other transmitters to digital.

 The station had attempted to add a rebroadcaster in Fort McMurray in 2006, but this was subsequently withdrawn.
 The application had been surprising since a CTV-owned station, CFRN-TV, had already served the area on cable with some separate news programming and commercials since 1990 from CFRN's repeater in Ashmont.

-CITL along with CKSA are two of the last remaining Canadian stations that continue to sign off overnight, along with Omni Television stations and others.
+CITL along with CKSA were two of the last remaining Canadian stations that continued to sign off overnight, along with Omni Television stations and others.

+On May 13, 2025, Stingray Radio announced that CITL and CKSA had ceased operations effective immediately, citing "challenging economic conditions" and "careful consideration of the evolving media landscape and the challenges facing local television broadcasting".
+SaskTel replaced CITL with Saskatoon's CTV station CFQC-DT.
+On July 18, 2025, CITL-DT had its licence revoked by the CRTC.